dreamnauts/YouTube-Comments-to-Right/README.md

 # YouTube Comments to Right

-Mac Safari extention that automatically moves YouTube comments from below the video to the right.
+Mac Safari extension that automatically moves YouTube comments from below the video to the right.

 ## Getting Started